msjackiebrown/cloudshelf-online-bookstore/docs/architecture/cloudshelf-architecture-decisions.md

+---
 # Architecture Decision Records (ADRs)

 This document captures key architecture decisions made for the CloudShelf Online Bookstore project.
 Each decision includes context, options considered, rationale, and consequences.
+---

+## ADR-001: Use Custom VPC from Phase 1

+**Status:** Accepted
+**Date:** 2025-09-15

+### Context

+While AWS provides a default VPC for quick starts and learning, AWS best practices recommend using a custom VPC for all production-grade workloads.
+A custom VPC provides full control over networking, security, subnetting, and future scalability.
+Starting with a custom VPC from the beginning avoids costly migrations and aligns the project with real-world architectures.

+### Decision

+- The CloudShelf project will use a custom VPC from Phase 1, rather than the AWS default VPC.
+- The custom VPC will be designed to be minimal and cost-effective (e.g., 2 public and 2 private subnets, single NAT gateway or none for dev, smallest CIDR blocks that meet requirements).
+- All core services (RDS, Lambda, EC2 jump host, etc.) will be deployed into this custom VPC.
+- Security groups and NACLs will be configured according to least-privilege and separation-of-concerns principles.
+- Documentation and guides will be updated to reflect this approach.

+### Consequences

+- Aligns the project with AWS Well-Architected Framework from the start.
+- Reduces future migration effort and risk.
+- Slightly increases initial setup complexity, but improves learning and portfolio value.
+- Keeps costs low by using minimal subnets, free tier resources, and careful NAT/public IP usage.

 ---